 What does a credit controller do?

-A credit controller recovers funds owed by customers, clients, or businesses.
+A credit controller duties are to recover funds owed by customers, clients, or businesses.
 They sit within the wider finance and accounting team and — depending on the team size — typically report to the Financial Controller.

 As a credit controller, your primary function is to keep money flowing into the business.
 You'll be running credit checks on new customers, upholding company payment terms, chasing late payments, and reconciling the month-end accounts.